lorenzokyne/Auriga-IoT-Project/RabbitMQ/README.md

 RabbitMQ service provide server side management console that can be useful to understand how it does creates queues and binds them to exchanges.

-Local address[ http://localhost:15672/ ](http://localhost:15672/)- user: guest pwd: guest
+Local address[ http://localhost:15672/ ](http://localhost:15672/)- user: guest pwd: guest If the management console is not working, try to check if the enabled_plugins file in [user]\AppData\Roaming\RabbitMQ has the management console plugin enabled.
+If so, try to restart RabbitMQ service.

 In order to develop clients (both producers and consumers) we need a library for our programming language.